 Before passing on your smart device for reuse or recycling you need to permanently delete all personal and private data so that it can’t be retrieved.

-Think about all the devices where you store photos, forms, financial records and documents with information like your address, date of birth and even passwords.
+Think about all your devices where you store personal data – photos, forms, financial records and documents with information like your address, date of birth, and even passwords.
 Your information could still be recoverable from your old device if you just delete it – so you need to ensure your data is properly destroyed.
+This guide will tell you how.

 Some people choose to download specialist data deletion software, or employ a reputable professional to do the job.
 However, you can permanently delete your data on devices yourself by following these 4 simple steps: